psfonseka/WeTube/README.md

 ## Description

 This app is made to let friends watch youtube videos together.
-It is one a single node express server that uses Socket.IO to transfer controls (starting,stoping,changing the time) from all clients to each other.
+It is on a single node express server that uses Socket.IO to transfer controls (starting,stoping,changing the time) from all clients to each other.
+It also contains a chatbox that uses Socket.IO for live messaging.

+## Instructions

+First run "npm install" for installing dependencies, then do "npm run build" to compile bundle.js, and finally run "npm start" to start a localserver.
+Will have to make minor changes for the socket-client ip for any sort of deployment.

 Made with [createapp.dev](https://createapp.dev/)